noizu-labs/intellect/liquibase/bin/README.txt

-Liquibase Version 4.15.0
+Liquibase Version master-SNAPSHOT

 Introduction
 --------------------------------------------
-Thanks for downloading and installing Liquibase 4.15.0 from Liquibase.
+Thanks for downloading and installing Liquibase master-SNAPSHOT from Liquibase.
 By using the installer, you already have all the dependencies, directories, config, and properties files to get started exploring the Liquibase examples provided.